dodgeblaster/jscourse/chapters/Day1/README.md

 # Day 1

-## Goals
+## What - Goals

 We want to make a survey

-## Technical things we need to learn to accomplish are goal
+## How - Technical things we need to learn to accomplish are goal

 In order to do that, we will need to learn some of the basics of Javascript: